wu-thomas/saeforhealth-WHO/README.md

 1.  **Web-Based Version**:

-- Location: Deployed on the online server.
+- Location: Deployed on an online server.
 - Requirements: Internet access and a web browser.
 - Usage: Ideal for users who prefer quick access without local setup.

 2.  **Local R Package Installation**:

+- Location: on user’s machine, launched by Rstudio.
 - Requirements: R environment and dependent packages.
 - Usage: Suitable for users who wish to run the application directly within their local R environment.
 This method allows for enhanced